seL4/docs/projects/sel4test/index.md

 the [Supported Platforms](/Hardware) page.

-To start a build with a specific configuration we can create a new subdirectory from the project root and initialise it with CMake:
+To start a build with a specific configuration we can create a new subdirectory from the project root and initialise it with `init-build`:

 ```bash
 # create build directory